pedrokost/dotfiles/README.rst

 Pedro's Dot Files
 =======================

-Modeled after Mhadi Ysuf's Dot files: https://github.com/myusuf3/dotfiles

-These are my configs and setup a system the way I like it.
+These are my config file, which setup a system the way I like it.

 Installation